saucecontrol/Blake2Fast/readme.md

 |      Blake2s-net(1) |     3145728 | 5,469,015.9 ns | 194,030.194 ns | 10,635.4497 ns |      - |     - |     - |     536 B |
 ```

-* (1) blake2s-net version 0.1.0.
+* (1) `blake2s-net` version 0.1.0.
 This is a conversion of the reference Blake2Sharp code to support BLAKE2s.
-It is the only other properly working BLAKE2s implementation I could find on Nuget.
+It is the only other properly working BLAKE2s implementation I could find on NuGet.

 You can find more detailed comparisons between Blake2Fast and other .NET BLAKE2 implementations starting [here](https://photosauce.net/blog/post/fast-hashing-with-blake2-part-1-nuget-is-a-minefield).
 The short version is that Blake2Fast is the fastest and lowest-memory version of RFC-compliant BLAKE2 available for .NET.